 Psychology affects biology, but how do I forgive myself for staying in bed all day for a week?
 How do I find the courage to make it to work, class, or even out of the house?

-One in 10 women of reproductive age are affected directly by endometriosis.
+One in 10 people of reproductive age are affected directly by endometriosis.
 As a sufferer, I am far from alone.
 Endometriosis can’t be seen from the outside.
 It’s still widely misunderstood in public discussions about both physical and psychological health, but I look forward to a day when we have more information about this disease.

 As comforting as it is, a hot water bottle can’t heal the depression that comes with an “invisible illness”.
 The best I can do is talk, try my best to enjoy the good days and take care of myself on those dreaded down days.